rss logo

 Screenshot of Group Policy editor with 'Prevent installation of devices not described by other policy settings' setting enabled under Device Installation Restrictions.

-• New USB flash drives: they will be blocked.
+• New USB flash drives: installation blocked.

-• All other new devices: they will be blocked
+• All other new devices: installation blocked.

 Adding Exceptions

-Exceptions with device IDs
+Exceptions with Device IDs

 Screenshot of device manager showing context menu for a USB Flash Disk with the 'Properties' option highlighted.